smr99/lego-hub-tk/README.md

 ### Runing code on the hub - GUI

 The GUI program hubcontrol can be used to run a program on the hub and display the console output and status while it runs.
-Unlike `run_command`, this program connects via Bluetooth as well as USB, so it can monitor and control the hub as it runs untethered.

 ### Monitoring running hub